CapitanTeemo987/Robot-Production-System/README.md

 Purpose: Serves as the foundation for all robot types in the system, defining common attributes and behaviors that every robot must have.
 Attributes:

-battery: Current battery level (0-100%)
+battery: Current battery level (0-100%).
-id: Unique identifier for each robot
+id: Unique identifier for each robot.
-operatingHours: Total hours the robot has been active
+operatingHours: Total hours the robot has been active.
-model: String representing the robot model
+model: String representing the robot model.
-status: Current operational status
+status: Current operational status.

 Key Methods: